Any questions? Browse our answers to the most frequently asked questions about HONEXT®.

 HONEXT® is Cradle to Cradle (C2C) Silver Certified, Material Health Silver Certified and GBCe Certified.
 Our ambition is to reach C2C Golden Certified in the next renewal of the certification.

-As our raw material is 100% mixed waste, each HONEXT® panel is different and has a visually unique surface.
+As our raw material is 100% mixed waste, each HONEXT® board is different and has a visually unique surface.

-The colour of each batch of HONEXT® panels varies slightly within the range of light beige and grey tones depending on the waste used.
+The colour of each batch of HONEXT® boards varies slightly within the range of light beige and grey tones depending on the waste used.

-The panels sometimes display a set of water stains.
+The boards sometimes display a set of water stains.
 These are formed during the material’s production process and come from the dyes contained in our raw materials.
-The intensity and shape of the stains vary from panel to panel.
+The intensity and shape of the stains vary from board to board.

 The material can also contain traces of plastic coming from post-consumer paper waste and that cannot be eliminated in our process.
 This plastic melts due to the high temperatures in the drying process, causing darker spots of Ø1-10mm on the material.
 The surface may also display smaller coloured dots of Ø0,5-1mm caused by the inks present in our raw material.
 Other particles such as metals or unmelted plastic pieces can also be found.

-The aesthetic heterogeneity of HONEXT® panels does not in any way affect the material’s mechanical properties or post-processing.
+The aesthetic heterogeneity of HONEXT® boards does not in any way affect the material’s mechanical properties or post-processing.

-What is the look and feel of HONEXT® panels?
+What is the look and feel of HONEXT® boards?

-HONEXT® panels have both sides differently textured as a consequence of the meshes that support them during the production process, with each face displaying a different texture.
+HONEXT® boards have both sides differently textured as a consequence of the meshes that support them during the production process, with each face displaying a different texture.

 The base colour of HONEXT® may vary slightly depending on the residue used to produce the panel, usually staying in the range of light beige and grey tones.
 Its surface is not homogeneous, varying slightly in tone and exhibiting horizontal watermarks on its front face.

-The manufacturing process of HONEXT® panels comprises four steps:
+The manufacturing process of HONEXT® boards comprises four steps:

 First, we analyse, sort, and classify the raw waste based on its composition to achieve a standard product.
 Based on the quality of the batch of waste, we add in more post-consumer cellulose fibres if necessary.